 Sr. Reviewer: Director, Undergraduate Admissions

-Texas State University is committed to maintaining a well-designed, effective process for developing and implementing articulation agreements, transfer planning guides and reverse transfer processes with lower-division institutions (defined as a public junior college, public state college, or public technical institute), to ensure orderly transfer of academic credit within an undergraduate degree program.
+Texas State University is committed to maintaining a well-designed, effective process for developing and implementing articulation agreements, transfer planning guides, and reverse transfer processes with lower-division institutions (defined as a public junior college, public state college, or public technical institutions), to ensure the orderly transfer of academic credit within an undergraduate degree program.
 The university recognizes the importance of transfer students in the state higher education system and makes efforts to recruit, retain, and graduate them.
-This PPS summarizes the key elements of these efforts and process to facilitate articulated transfer coursework.
+This policy summarizes the key elements of these efforts and processes to facilitate articulated transfer coursework.

-Texas State will analyze credit accepted for transfer in terms of level, content, quality, comparability, and degree program relevance, as required by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-This PPS is aligned with the Transfer of Academic Credit Policy that expects universities to review their transfer policies and procedures with a view toward making transfer of credit easier for students while continuing to honor their obligation to maintain academic quality and integrity.
+Texas State will evaluate credits accepted for transfer in terms of level, content, quality, comparability, and degree program relevance, as required by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+This policy is aligned with the Transfer of Academic Credit Policy that expects universities “to review their transfer policies and procedures with a view toward making transfer of credit easier for students while continuing to honor their obligation to maintain academic quality and integrity.”

-In 2011, the Texas Legislature established a reverse transfer program, as defined in Texas Education Code, Section 2, Subchapter S, Chapter 61, paragraphs 61.833 (b) & (c ), that applies to each student who, not earlier than the 2011 fall semester, transfers to Texas State from and/or previously attended a lower-division institution of higher education.
-Transfer students at Texas State who earned at least 30 semester credit hours of coursework at the lower-division institution and a cumulative total of at least 66 semester credit hours for coursework successfully completed may be considered for an associate degree.
-As soon as the student has met the above criteria, Texas State will obtain authorization from the student for Texas State to release the transcript to the lower-division institution.
-On receipt of a student’s authorization, Texas State shall release the student’s transcript to the lower-division institution, which determines if the student has earned the credits required to receive an associate’s degree awarded by the lower-division institution of higher education.
+In 2011, the Texas Legislature established a reverse transfer program, as defined in Texas Education Code, Section 2, Subchapter S, Chapter 61, paragraphs 61.833 (b) & (c), that applies to each student who, no earlier than the 2011 fall semester, transfers to Texas State from or previously attended a lower-division institution of higher education.
+Transfer students at Texas State who earned at least 30 semester credit hours of coursework at the lower-division institution and a cumulative total of at least 66 semester credit hours for coursework successfully completed, may be considered for an associate’s degree.
+As soon as the student has met the above criteria, Texas State will obtain authorization from the student to release the transcript to the lower-division institution.
+On receipt of a student’s authorization, Texas State shall release the student’s transcript to the lower-division institution, which determines if the student has earned the credits required to receive an associate’s degree awarded by the lower-division institution.

-– Officially approved agreements that are executed at the institutional level to develop partnerships between Texas State and lower-division institutions.
-The MOUs constitute broad range of initiatives at the university level.
-MOUs are developed at the discretion of the provost and the president, and if deemed appropriate, can be executed in a formal signing ceremony.
+Memorandum of Understanding (MOU) – an officially -approved agreement that is executed at the institutional level to develop a partnership between Texas State and a lower-division institution.
+The MOU constitutes a broad range of initiatives at the university level.
+MOUs are developed at the discretion of the provost and vice president for Academic Affairs (VPAA) and the president, and if deemed appropriate, can be executed in a formal signing ceremony.

-– officially approved agreements that are executed at the departmental level documenting the transfer policies for a program degree to be consistent with curriculum policies.
+Articulation Agreement – an officially-approved agreement that is executed at the departmental level documenting the transfer policies for a program degree to be consistent with curriculum policies.

 course equivalencies such as the course-by-course patterns for articulated transfer work and the Texas FOSC courses;